 What Makes our Program Different?

-The Lung Cancer Screening Program at Winthrop-University Hospital utilizes an oncology certified registered nurse to coordinate the screening from the start of the process to a final diagnosis.
+The Lung Cancer Screening Program at NYU Winthrop Hospital utilizes an oncology certified registered nurse to coordinate the screening from the start of the process to a final diagnosis.
 This provides the participants with a knowledgeable, trained individual to coordinate their care and answer any questions.